qunitjs/qunit/docs/cli.md

 This option assigns [`QUnit.config.seed`](./api/config/seed.md) for you.

+### `--watch`

+Automatically re-run your tests after file changes in the current directory.

+In watch mode, QUnit will run your tests once initially, and then keep watch mode open to re-run tests after files changed anywhere in or under the current directory.
+This includes adding or removing files.

+## Efficient development

+_For browser automations from the command-line, refer to [Browser automation](./browser.md#integrations) instead._

+As your project grows, you may reach a point where the complete test suite takes more than a second to run.
+QUnit provides several ways to maintain a fast feedback cycle on the command-line.

+* Use `--watch` to automatically re-run tests after making changes to your files.
+* When building out a larger feature, use `--filter` or `--module` to run only a subset of tests.

 ## Node.js CLI options

 The QUnit CLI uses Node.js.
 You can pass [Node.js CLI](https://nodejs.org/api/cli.html) options via the [`NODE_OPTIONS`](https://nodejs.org/api/cli.html#cli_node_options_options) environment variable.
 For example, to use `--enable-source-maps` or `--inspect`, invoke QUnit as follows: